Liga 1 (Peru): Creation of the Liga Peruana de Football

 After a period of time of random play competition among clubs, the idea of a league and championship status developed.
 In 1912, club Sporting Miraflores invited several other clubs in Lima and Callao to participate in the formation of a football league.
 Those clubs that accepted established the la Liga Peruana de Fútbol (Peruvian Football League) on 12 May 1912; teams from Callao declined the invitation.
 The inaugural season in 1912 established two divisions; Primera División and Segunda División, both of 8 clubs.
 The Primera División composed of Lima Cricket, Association FBC, Miraflores Sporting, Jorge Chávez N°1, Sport Alianza, Escuela Militar de Chorrillos, Sport Inca and Sport Vitarte while the Segunda División composed Atlético Grau N°1, Atlético Peruano, Carlos Tenaud N°1, Carlos Tenaud N°2, Sport Libertad Barranco, Sport Magdalena, Sport Lima y Unión Miraflores.
 Lima Cricket inaugurated the tournament championship title; Association finished second.

 The first edition was a relative success despite some minor setbacks.
-For instance, Escuela Militar de Chorrillos withdrew from the tournament in the middle of the season after only have earned 1 point.
+Escuela Militar de Chorrillos withdrew from the tournament in the middle of the season after only having earned 1 point.
 The second edition of the Liga Peruana had Jorge Chávez N°1 reach the top.
 The following year Lima Cricket would tally a second title.
 Sport José Gálvez—who refused to participate in 1912—won consecutive championships in 1915 and 1916.
 In 1917 Sport Juan Bielovucic championed the Liga.
 Sport Alianza would earn its first titles in 1918 and 1919.
 Sport Inca and Sport Progreso won the 1920 and 1921 seasons respectively.
 The league ran uninterrupted for 10 seasons until La Liga Peruana de fútbol temporarily disbanded due to disagreements.
 Between 1922 and 1925 no championships were played.